Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Introduction

 One area where prompt engineering has been particularly useful is the field of digital visual art.
-State-of-the-art image generation systems, such as OpenAI's DALL-E \cite{DALLE2}, Midjourney \cite{midjourney}, and Google's Imagen~\cite{2205.11487.pdf}, have been trained on large collections of text and images collected from the World Wide Web.
-These systems can synthesize high-quality images in a wide range of artistic styles \cite{guidelines,artiststudies} from textual input prompts.
-Practitioners of text-to-image generation often use prompt engineering to improve the quality of their digital artworks \cite{guidelines}.
-Within the community of practitioners, certain keywords and phrases have been identified that act as ``prompt modifiers'' \cite{modifiers} \cite{modifiers}.
-These keywords can, if included in a prompt, improve the quality of the generative model's output or make images appear in a specific artistic style \cite{guidelines,artiststudies,aiartcreativity}.
-While a short prompt may already produce impressive results with these generative systems, the use of prompt modifiers can help practitioners unlock the systems' full potential \cite{modifiers,aiartcreativity,2303.04587.pdf}.
+Image generation is often utilised in the later stage of the creation process in generating solutions, not in the ideation phase \citep{lee2024and}.
+State-of-the-art image generation systems, such as OpenAI's DALL-E~\citep{DALLE2}, Midjourney~\citep{midjourney}, and Stable Diffusion~\citep{SD}, have been trained on large collections of text and images collected from the World Wide Web.
+These systems can synthesize high-quality images in a wide range of artistic styles from textual input prompts \citep{guidelines,artiststudies,modifiers,aiartcreativity}.
+Practitioners of text-to-image generation often use prompt engineering to improve the quality of their digital artworks \citep{guidelines}.
+Within the community of practitioners, certain keywords and phrases have been identified that act as ``prompt modifiers'' \citep{modifiers}.
+These keywords can, if included in a prompt, improve the quality of the generative model's output or make images appear in a specific artistic style \citep{guidelines,artiststudies,aiartcreativity}.
+While a short prompt may already produce impressive results with these generative systems, the use of prompt modifiers can help practitioners unlock the systems' full potential \citep{modifiers,aiartcreativity,2303.04587.pdf}.
 The skillful application of prompt modifiers can distinguish expert practitioners of text-to-image generation from novices.

+However, how people interact with image-generation systems is a relatively unexplored phenomenon \citep{kim2024journey}.
+In addition, whether prompt engineering is an intuitive skill or whether this skill must be acquired (e.g., through means of practice and iterative learning) has, so far, not been investigated.
+Investigating the skill of prompt engineering is important for several reasons.